US judge blocks Biden's new border asylum restrictions | Law-Order

 Tigar said evidence presented in the case "suggests that migrants waiting in Mexico are at serious risk of violence."
 Reuters earlier this month found tens of thousands of people, including families with young children, waiting in dangerous Mexican border towns to snag a spot on the app.
 Humanitarian groups warned of deteriorating sanitary conditions at migrant camps.

 "Each day the Biden administration prolongs the fight over its illegal ban, many people fleeing persecution and seeking safe harbor for their families are instead left in grave danger," said Katrina Eiland, the ACLU attorney who argued the case.
-The U.S. Department of Homeland Security and the White House did not immediately respond to a request for comment.
+U.S. Homeland Security Secretary Alejandro Mayorkas defended the legality of the Biden asylum regulation, stressing in a statement that it remains in place for now pending an appeal.

+"Do not believe the lies of smugglers," Mayorkas said.
+"Those who fail to use one of the many lawful pathways we have expanded will be presumed ineligible for asylum."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)